jefer94/lit-ssr-utils/README.md

 # Lit SSR API

-Lit API to implement SSR to projects that do not use Javascript.
+Lit utils to implement SSR to projects that do not use Javascript.

 ## Installation